Limonada con chia (limeade with chia)

-This limonada con chia (limeade with chia seeds) is refreshing, perfect, and one of Mexico’s most famous agua frescas.
-Limonada, as we say it in Spanish or limeade, is always excellent and delicious.
-This recipe has the extra benefits of chia seeds which are highly nutritious.
+This limonada con chia (limeade with chia seeds) is refreshing and perfect, and one of Mexico’s most famous agua frescas.
+Limonada is always excellent and delicious, as we say it in Spanish or limeade.

 The typical Mexican Aguas Frescas are made with fruit or grain (rice and oats), natural water, and sugar.
 They are very common in Mexico; you can find them everywhere, from the streets to restaurants to all Mexican houses; everywhere.